ucb-rit/savio-training-intro-fall-2024/intro.md

   - Possible endpoints include
     - Savio
     - your laptop or desktop
-    - Other clusters like NERSC and XSEDE
+    - Other clusters like NERSC and ACCESS (XSEDE)
     - bDrive
     - Collaborators & other researchers not on savio